 Health and Productivity Management Initiatives

 Health Promotion Framework

-The Company-wide Health Committee and Health Promotion Meeting are convened regularly.
+The Company-wide Safety and Health Committee, Company-wide Health Committee and Health Promotion Meeting are convened regularly.
 These bodies report on the status of initiatives and attainment level of health objectives (KPIs) for each site, and reflect finding in the planning of new measures and improvement activities.
-As expert knowledge is important to promote these improvements, working primarily through the supervising industrial physician in the Health Promotion Section under the Human Resources Department, industrial physicians, full-time public health nurses and regular nurses (12 full-time, 2 part-time) have been assigned to each site of the SUMCO Group to offer Group employees individual health guidance, meetings and smoking cessation support, as well as to promote health and productivity management including efforts to improve the workplace environment through stress checks, mental health training, and other services.
+As expert knowledge is important to promote these improvements, the Health Promotion Section of the Human Resources Department is centered around the company-wide industrial physicians.
+This section includes professional workers of industrial physicians and occupational health staff at each site of the SUMCO Group.
+They provide individual health guidance, consultations, and smoking cessation support for employees, as well as promote health and productivity management activities such as workplace environment improvements through stress checks, mental health training, and other services.
+These efforts are carried out in collaboration with the health insurance union and the labor union.

+Health and Productivity Management Initiatives